hoverinc/picklejs/docs/api.md

 This is currently not working as it should so I replaced with a `wait(1000)`.
 Feel free to submit PRs to fix

+### Taking a Snapshot
+`I take a snapshot name "{string}"`

+Takes a snapshot of the current screen and compares to a previous snapshot.
+I guess this is a `Then` as well as `When` functionality wise.

 ## Thens
 ### Redirect
 `I should be redirected to the <Screen>`